LL.M. Program Application Materials

 - An official copy of the ILETS score can be obtained by contacting IELTS directly.

 - Pearson Test of English – Academic (PearsonPTE).

 - A minimum score of 68 is recommended Advocacy, Intellectual Property, and Law & Government.

-- A minimum IELTS score of 63 is recommended for Human Rights & Humanitarian Law and International Legal Studies.
+- A minimum Pearson score of 56 is required for Human Rights & Humanitarian Law and International Legal Studies.